 Are you thinking about embarking on a renewable heating journey?

 Air source heat pumps are fast becoming a popular choice for homeowners who are looking for a renewable heating solution.
 Air source heat pumps are one of the most economical and eco-friendly solutions available.

 If you are considering installing an air source heat pump, we have everything you need to know about this low carbon heating alternative.

 There are three types of heat pumps on the market: air source heat pumps, ground source heat pumps and water source heat pumps.
 They work in different ways and are compatible with different types of heating systems.

 Air source heat pumps are fast becoming a popular choice for homeowners who want to decrease their carbon footprint.
 Air source heat pumps use the environment to generate 75% of the heating and hot water needed for your home, meaning that you do not need gas and the reliance on electricity is significantly less.
 Not only does this allow you to reduce your carbon footprint, but you can also decrease your heating bills.

 What is an air source heat pump?

 Air source heat pumps utilise a refrigerant circuit (like a fridge) to increase the temperatures to a level that can be utilised to provide heating and hot water for your home.
 Air source heat pumps are so effective they can extract heat from the air even at temperatures as low as minus 15 degrees centigrade.

-The heat pump uses electricity, so it is not free to use and it is not yet zero carbon.
+The heat pump uses electricity, so it is not free to use and it is not yet carbon neutral.
 If it runs efficiently, it can be cheap to use and will likely be a low carbon heating option in comparison to a gas boiler for your home.